Apple cinnamon muffins are moist & tender. With chunks of apples and a cinnamon sugar topping, they’re perfect for breakfast or a snack.

 - Pink Lady

-Freshly baked muffins usually keep for about 1 week in the fridge.
+STORE freshly baked muffins for about 1 week in the fridge.
 To make sure they last this long, store in a plastic bag, seal and place in the fridge.
 They can also be kept in a bag on the counter for about 3 days.

-Of course!
-To freeze, let them cool completely and then wrap in foil or plastic wrap and place in freezer safe Ziploc bags.
+To FREEZE, let them cool completely and then wrap in foil or plastic wrap and place in freezer safe Ziploc bags.
 They can be kept in the freezer for up to 3 months.